lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 If you get an error message when running ```python test/test_install.py``` that ends with "Import Error: No module named tensorflow" this means that your version of Keras is using Tensorflow instead of Theano as the backend.

-To change the backend to Theano you need to change the settings in the Keras config file First check if you have one by navigating the the following directory then typing ```ls``` to list the files contained in that directory.
+To change the backend to Theano you need to change the settings in the Keras config file.

+First check if you have one by navigating to the directory listed below then typing ```ls``` to list the files contained in that directory.
 The commands are below.

 ```shell
 cd ~/.keras/